-Photographers attending live gigs is commonplace within New Zealand, and it needs to be acknowledged that the conditions in which they photograph in are usually less than desirable; low lighting, audiences constantly on the move and limited areas to photograph from etc. This article looks at what a band or musician can do to help those photographers obtain good quality live gig photos.
+Photographers attending live gigs is commonplace within New Zealand, and it needs to be acknowledged that the conditions in which they photograph in are usually less than desirable.
+This article looks at what a band or musician can do to help those photographers obtain good quality live gig photos.

 A not-necessarily-comprehensive user’s guide to releasing music in an ever-evolving landscape of industry standards and marketplace expectations - Results may vary.

 A collection of links for NZ Music Industry Hui, Korero & Masterclass videos.

 Playing a festival is a great stepping stone for a band.
 It puts them in front of a large crowd of people, many of whom wouldn’t have seen them before.
 But how is an act able to get such a slot in the first place?
 Resource by: Gareth Shute